Teus Mansion

 President Corazon C. Aquino

-Cory Aquino assumed the Presidency on February 25, 1986 -- after the dramatic events of what is now referred to as EDSA 1 -- which forced Marcos to leave the Philippines.
-During Aquino’s time, a new Constitution was promulgated on February 2, 1987, which established the Fifth Republic of the Philippines.
+Cory Aquino assumed the presidency on 25 February 1986, following the historic events of what is now known as EDSA People Power Revolution, which led to the departure of President Marcos from the country.
+During her administration, a new Constitution was ratified on 2 February 1987, marking the establishment of the Fifth Republic of the Philippines.

 President Fidel V. Ramos